erswelljustin/css-hud/README.md

 		</div>
 	</div>

-I would suggest using the always brilliant Public domain: [http://ajaxload.info](http://ajaxload.info) site to generate the loading image in the color style you prefer.
+I would suggest using the always brilliant [AJAXLoad](http://ajaxload.info) site to generate the loading image in the color style you prefer.
 I have included a basic loader for you in this repo.

 ======